WilsonYangLiu/hello-world/lncRNA.md

    * [description of setting parameters] Building
 5. inputs/custom-bashrc: this file set up the path to all necessary dependencies.
 Please check `inputs/system_requirement.txt` for all dependencies requirement
 6. [Advanced]: If you are working on a different reference version or species, you may need to set up `referenceFiles` directory:
    * If you found the `referenceFiles` is a broken link, it means you provide a wrong ID for the species.
-Otherwise, you may should set up `referenceFiles` by yourself.
+If not, you should set up `referenceFiles` by yourself.
 Delete `referenceFiles` and create a new `referenceFiles` directory.
 Follow the `code/build_referenceFiles.bash` script (set up the necessary files in `referenceFiles`) and run this command at your project folder `<analysis_dir>`
    * You can obtain the files mentioned in `build_referenceFiles.bash` from well-known projects, for example `GENCODE` project
    * Please check if you have replaced all the files in this directory as your own desire.
 Also, please make sure you use the same reference version or species in `inputs/RNA-Seq/referenceFiles`
    * Please don't forget to change your `inputs/params.bash` file if you use a different reference version or species and finished setting up the `referenceFiles` directory